Best Things to Do in Dubrovnik in 2 Days – Best Itinerary

 Day 3 in Dubrovnik

-If you stay longer, you could add one of the following activities to your itinerary for Dubrovnik.
+If you stay longer in Dubrovnik than two days, you could add one of the following activities to your itinerary for Dubrovnik.

 A less-visited area, this street is great for escaping the crowds.
 I cannot say that I was totally in love and smitten, but I enjoyed walking the street and seeing the different and more unique views of Dubrovnik.
 From here, you can also spot the pretty Franjo Tudman Bridge, which is an eyecatcher.